agarrharr/google-bookshelves-widget/readme.md

 Dependencies
 =====================
-It does require jquery for the ajax call.
+It requires jquery for the ajax call, and handlebars for the templating.

 Copyright
 =====================